2017 Accredited Online Occupational Therapy Degrees

 The Penn Foster Career School certificate program for occupational therapy aides requires 10 self-paced courses that can be completed in as little as a month.
 Students will learn about the qualities that make a successful occupational therapy aide, administrative and clerical tasks, medical terminology, and the best ways to maintain a clean and safe office environment.
 Some of the required courses include an introduction to occupational therapy, introduction to medical terminology, adaptive equipment, and therapeutic treatments.
 The school also offers assistance for students who are seeking work experience as part of their education program.

 For students who are considering becoming a professional OT or OT assistant, accreditation is critical.
-Every state requires that OT and OTA licensing applicants pass the NBCOT exam, and in order to be eligible to take the exam, applicants must have a degree from an accredited institution.
+Every state requires that OT and OTA licensing applicants pass the National Board for Certification in Occupational Therapy (NBCOT) exam and, in order to be eligible to take the exam, applicants must have a degree from an accredited institution.
 Accreditation is granted to individual degree programs and schools by accrediting agencies when they meet the educational standards that have been established by the occupational therapy profession; hence, accreditation is a good indicator of a school or program's level of quality.

 OTAs versus Occupational Therapy Aides

 Occupational therapist assistants (OTAs) have more professional responsibility than occupational therapist aides, as they are qualified to administer care, prescribe therapeutic regimens, and observe and record patients' progress.
 Under the guidance and supervision of an occupational therapist, OTAs use their formal training to provide support for, and frequently carry out, treatment.
 The large majority of OTAs have associate degrees from accredited technical colleges or universities, and must complete fieldwork requirements as well as receive licensure through passing the National Board for Certification in Occupational Therapy exam.